Shallow-Seek/fazif.yazi/README.md

 ## What fazif Does

-- Spawn all your fzf scripts into the [Yazi](https://github.com/sxyazi/yazi) file manager
+- Search in [Yazi](https://github.com/sxyazi/yazi) with any config of fzf search command fd, rg, rga ag, astgrep ... and options.
+Spawn all your fzf scripts into yazi.
-- Search within selected folders and directories
+- Search within selected files and directories
-- Search within current folder when none are selected (the default Yazi fzf behavior)
+- Search within current working directory when none are selected (the default Yazi fzf behavior)
-- Reveal selected items in new tabs (if you add the `-multi` fzf option in the script)
+- Reveal selected items in new tabs(use -multi to select multiple in fzf)

 ## To Do
 * Send selected files to the search result panel like the default Yazi `fd`, `rg`